PayFabric/Business-Central/Codeunits.md

 - - -

 ## "Nodus PF Record Payments" (Codeunit 70117045)
-This codeunit provided useful functions to record processed PayFabric Capture/Sale Transactions in Cash Receipt Journals for BC partner developers
+This codeunit provide the function to record processed PayFabric Capture/Sale Transactions in Cash Receipt Journals for third-party developers

   * ### RecordPayments (Method)
     Use this method to record processed PayFabric Capture/Sale Transactions.